shunsunsun/GraphModel/DELP/README.md

 ### Input Data
 Each dataset contains 3 files: edgelist, features and labels.
 ```
-1. citeseer.edgelist: each line contains two connected nodes.
+1. cora.edgelist: each line contains two connected nodes.
 node_1 node_2
 node_2 node_3
 ...

-2. citeseer.feature: this file has n+1 lines.
+2. cora.feature: this file has n+1 lines.
 The first line has the following format:
 node_number feature_dimension
 The next n lines are as follows: (each node per line ordered by node id)